alexandragibbon/StatProg-HHU/termpaper/exam_info.md

 **Groups**
 - Each group is required to submit an independent solution and collaboration between groups is not allowed.
-- In case you don't have a student group yet, send me an email.
-I will share a list with everybody who is looking for fellows.
+- In case you don’t have a student group yet, we have prepared this [google sheet](https://docs.google.com/spreadsheets/d/1JM0eBFDnNVuTV2hAn3TnNTyhOVkRTTj5cCwxTJTZF8k/edit?usp=sharing).
+Here, you can insert your name and email address so that another student who is also looking for a group partner can contact you.

 **Paper and Code**